Massive river flooding expected in China's Guangdong, threatening millions

-Calling the situation “grim”, local weather officials said sections of rivers and tributories at the Xijiang and Beijiang river basins are hitting peak water levels that only happen once in 50 years, according to state broadcaster CCTV news on April 21.
+Calling the situation "grim", local weather officials said sections of rivers and tributaries at the Xijiang and Beijiang river basins are hitting water levels in a rare spike that only has a one-in-50 chance of happening in any given year, state broadcaster CCTV news said on Sunday.

-Massive flooding is expected at the Beijiang basin, CCTV said quoting China’s water resource ministry, prompting it to raise an emergency advisory.

 Guangdong officials urged departments in all localities and municipalities to begin emergency planning to avert natural disasters and promptly disperse disaster relief funds and materials to ensure affected people have food, clothing, water and a place to live.

-The province has seen torrid downpours and strong winds since April 20 evening due to severe convective weather which has affected several parts of China over the past few weeks.
+The province, a major exporter and one of China's main commercial and trading centres, has seen torrid downpours for several days and strong winds due to severe convective weather, which has also affected other parts of China.

-A 12-hour stretch of heavy rain, starting from 8pm on April 20, battered the central and northern parts of the province in Zhaoqing, Shaoguan, Qingyuan and Jiangmen.
+A 12-hour stretch of heavy rain, starting from 8 p.m.
+(1200 GMT) Saturday, battered the central and northern parts of the province in the cities of Zhaoqing, Shaoguan, Qingyuan and Jiangmen.

 Almost 20,000 people have been evacuated in Qingyuan, according to state media, and some power facilities in Zhaoqing were damaged, cutting power to some places.